-The College of Human Sciences and Humanities has several accredited programs.
-The Behavioral Analysis program is accredited by the Association for Behavioral Analysis International.
-The Family Therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
-The Human Factors Certificate and the Human Factors concentration in the master's degree Psychology program are both accredited by the Human Factors and Ergonomics Society.
-The Registered Nurse-to-Bachelor of Science in Nursing program is accredited by the Accreditation Commission for Education in Nursing.
-The School Psychology program is approved by and has received National Recognition from the National Association of School Psychologists.
-The Bachelor of Social Work is accredited by the Council on Social Work Education.
-The Doctor of Psychology in Health Service Psychology has been awarded accreditation on contingency by the American Psychological Association.
-In addition, the National Strength and Conditioning Association has recognized the Fitness and Human Performance curriculum as preparing students for successful entrance into the career field.
+The College of Human Sciences and Humanities is home to a number of accredited programs.

+- The Behavior Analysis program is accredited by the Association for Behavioral Analysis International. - The Family Therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education. - The Human Factors/Ergonomics Certificate and the Human Factors concentration in the master's degree Psychology program are both accredited by the Human Factors and Ergonomics Society. - The Registered Nurse-to-Bachelor of Science in Nursing program is accredited by the Accreditation Commission for Education in Nursing. - The Bachelor of Social Work is accredited by the Council on Social Work Education. - The Doctor of Psychology in Health Service Psychology has been awarded accreditation on contingency by the American Psychological Association. - The School Psychology program is approved by and has received National Recognition from the National Association of School Psychologists. - In addition, the National Strength and Conditioning Association has recognized the Fitness and Human Performance curriculum as preparing students for successful entrance into the career field.